larspensjo/Logonaut/doc/ReactiveINcrementalFiltering.md

 ### 2. Full Re-Filtering Pipeline (Filter Changes)

-This pipeline recalculates the entire filtered view when triggered by filter or context setting changes.
+This pipeline recalculates the entire filtered view when triggered by changes to the active filter profile, its settings, or context settings.

 1.  **Trigger:** Calls to `LogFilterProcessor.UpdateFilterSettings(newFilter, newContext)` push the new settings onto the `_filterSettingsSubject`.
+The `newFilter` originates from the active profile selected in the `MainViewModel`.
 2.  **State Update:** The processor immediately updates its internal `_currentFilter` and `_currentContextLines` cache (`Do` operator).
 3.  **Debouncing:** The pipeline listens to `_filterSettingsSubject` but uses the `Throttle` operator on the `_backgroundScheduler`.
 This ensures that rapid calls to `UpdateFilterSettings` don't trigger a full re-filter for every single change, but only after a brief pause (`_filterDebounceTime`).
 4.  **Full Filter Application:** Once a debounced signal is received (`Select` operator), the `ApplyFullFilter` method is called.
 This method retrieves a snapshot of the *entire* `_logDocument` and applies the *latest* filter settings (`_currentFilter`, `_currentContextLines`) using `FilterEngine.ApplyFilters`.
 This intensive work happens on the background thread.